analogweb/pom/README.md

 Analog Web Framework
 ===============================================

-AnalogWeb is a tiny HTTP orientied framework and it operated on Servlet 2.5+.
+Analogweb is a tiny HTTP oriented framework.
+It depends ONLY Java 6+.